-- In an early episode, Plankton pulls out a tiny record player from Hammerspace so his Evil Laugh can have some appropriate background music.
+- In an early episode (the one where Plankton is introduced), Plankton pulls out a tiny record player from Hammerspace so his Evil Laugh can have some appropriate background music.
 At one point, the record is on the wrong side, and he laughs to a song teaching the alphabet before noticing and flipping the record... and laughing again, but to the right music this time.

 - This happens a few times in the episode "Clams" (a parody of Jaws/Moby Dick), ominous orchestral music plays every time the giant clam is approaching.
 Eventually, Mr Krabs opens the door to the hold, revealing a live orchestra inside, causing the clam to show up.

 Mr. Krabs: This really is the world's smallest violin.
 See?